pgherveou/squid/README.md

 $ sb
 ```

-You can also require squid to build your project inside your own script
+You can also use squid to build your project inside your own build script

 ```coffee
 {builder} = require 'squid'